 Lambda architecture

-Kappa architecture
+Kappa Architecture

-Furthermore, this processing could include data cleaning, transformations, and analytics.
-Batch processing is cost-effective and suitable for scenarios where low latency is not a concern, such as historical trend analysis and periodic reporting.
+Batch Layer Architecture is a straightforward approach in big data that focuses solely on processing data in batches.
+In this model, data is collected over time and processed in its entirety at scheduled intervals.
+This processing can include data cleaning, transformation, and analysis.
+Batch processing is cost-effective and suited to scenarios where low latency is not a priority, such as historical trend analysis and periodic reporting.

-Microservices architecture
+Microservices Architecture

 Acquire the knowledge of various Microservices scenarios and domain-driven design, by signing up for the Microservices Architecture Training Course now!

-How can you scale Big Data Architectures?
+How can you Scale Big Data Architectures?

 Organisations can scale Big Data Architectures, in various ways that are highlighted below as follows:

-a) Distributed file systems: Utilise distributed file systems like Hadoop Distributed File System (HDFS) to store and manage vast amounts of data across multiple nodes.
+a) Distributed File Systems: Utilise distributed file systems like Hadoop Distributed File System (HDFS) to store and manage vast amounts of data across multiple nodes.
 This enables horizontal scaling, where data can be distributed and processed in parallel, increasing overall throughput and performance.

-b) Data partitioning: Implement data partitioning techniques to divide data into smaller chunks and distribute them across different nodes.
+b) Data Partitioning: Implement data partitioning techniques to divide data into smaller chunks and distribute them across different nodes.
 By doing so, data processing can be parallelised, reducing the load on individual nodes and improving overall efficiency.

-c) Load balancing: Use load balancing mechanisms to evenly distribute data processing tasks across the nodes in the cluster.
+c) Load Balancing: Use load balancing mechanisms to evenly distribute data processing tasks across the nodes in the cluster.
 Load balancing ensures that each node performs a fair share of work, preventing bottlenecks and optimising resource utilisation.

-d) Data replication: Employ data replication to create redundant copies of critical data across multiple nodes.
+d) Data Replication: Employ data replication to create redundant copies of critical data across multiple nodes.
 Replication enhances fault tolerance, ensuring data availability even if some nodes fail, and contributes to better read performance by serving data from the nearest replica.

-e) Distributed computing frameworks: Leverage distributed computing frameworks such as Apache Spark and Apache Hadoop to process large-scale data across a cluster of nodes.
+e) Distributed Computing Frameworks: Leverage distributed computing frameworks such as Apache Spark and Apache Hadoop to process large-scale data across a cluster of nodes.
 These frameworks allow for efficient distributed data processing, making it easier to scale the architecture as data volumes grow.

-f) Cloud-based solutions: Adopt cloud-based solutions to scale Big Data Architecture dynamically.
+f) Cloud-based Solutions: Adopt cloud-based solutions to scale Big Data Architecture dynamically.
 Cloud platforms offer auto-scaling capabilities that adjust resources based on demand, allowing you to handle peak workloads efficiently without overprovisioning.

-g) Containerisation and orchestration: Use containerisation tools like Docker to package and deploy big data applications consistently across different environments.
+g) Containerisation and Orchestration: Use containerisation tools like Docker to package and deploy big data applications consistently across different environments.
 Container orchestration platforms like Kubernetes facilitate automated scaling and management of containerised applications, streamlining deployment and scaling processes.

-h) In-memory data processing: Implement in-memory data processing to reduce data access latency and accelerate data analysis.
+h) In-memory Data Processing: Implement in-memory data processing to reduce data access latency and accelerate data analysis.
 In-memory technologies, such as Apache Ignite and Redis, store data in RAM, enabling faster read and write operations.

 i) Sharding: Employ sharding techniques to break down large datasets into smaller, manageable partitions.
 Sharding helps distribute data evenly across nodes, improving data retrieval performance and supporting horizontal scaling.